Federal Marriage Amendment: Influence on 2004 presidential election

 On the other hand, of the 11 states in which amendments defining marriage were on the ballot, all passed handily.
 Bush won in nine, including Ohio.
 Interpretation of some exit polling suggests that the amendments may have brought out one million additional voters, most of which came out for the first time to cast their ballots for Bush.
-Notably, a vast majority of these states have not voted for a Democrat in many years.
+Notably, a vast majority of these states have not voted for a Democrat in years.
 The two states that Bush did not win, Michigan and Oregon, still passed amendments limiting official recognition of marriage to one man one woman unions.

 However, Roberta Combs, President of the Christian Coalition of America claims, "Christian evangelicals made the major difference once again this year."
-In the 2000 Presidential Election, there was some speculation that many evangelicals did not go to the polls and vote because of the October surprise of George W. Bush's drunk-driving arrest record.
+In the 2000 presidential election, there was some speculation that a number of evangelicals did not go to the polls and vote because of the October surprise of George W. Bush's drunk-driving arrest record.
 In a dozen swing states that decided the presidential election, moral values tied with the economy and jobs as the top issue in the campaign, according to Associated Press exit polls.